lightning/bolts/04-onion-routing.md

 # Packet Forwarding

-This specification is limited to `version` `0` packets, but the structure of future versions may change.
+This specification is limited to `version` `0` packets; however, the structure of future versions may change.
-Upon receiving a packet, a node compares the version byte of the packet with its supported versions and aborts the connection if the packet specifies a version number it doesn't support.
+Upon receiving a packet, a processing node compares the version byte of the packet with its supported versions and aborts the connection if the packet specifies a version number it doesn't support.
-For packets with supported version numbers, the receiving node then parses the packet into its individual fields.
+For packets with supported version numbers, the processing node then parses the packet into its individual fields.

-The receiving node:
+The processing node:
   - if the ephemeral public key is NOT on the `secp256k1` curve:
     - MUST abort processing the packet.
-    - MUST report a route failure to the sender.
+    - MUST report a route failure to the origin node.

-The node then computes the shared secret, as described below, using the private key corresponding to its public key and the ephemeral key from the packet.
+The processing node then computes the shared secret, as described below, using the private key corresponding to its public key and the ephemeral key from the packet.

-The receiving node:
+The processing node:
   - if the packet has previously been forwarded or locally redeemed, i.e. packet contains duplicated routing information:
     - if preimage is known: